rtavenar/blog/dtw.md

 As we have seen, Dynamic Time Warping is invariant to time shifts, whatever their magnitude.
-In order to allow invariances to local deformations only, one can impose additional constraints on the set of acceptable paths.
+In order to allow invariances to local deformations only, one can impose additional constraints on the set of admissible paths.

-Such constraints typically translate into enforcing nonzero entries in admissible $A_\pi$ to stay close to the diagonal.
+Such constraints typically translate into enforcing nonzero entries in $A_\pi$ to stay close to the diagonal.

-The Sakoe-Chiba band [@sakoe1978dynamic] is parametrized by a radius $r$ (also called warping window size sometimes), while the Itakura parallelogram [@itakura1975minimum] sets a maximum slope $s$ for alignment paths, which leads to a parallelogram-shaped constraint.
+The Sakoe-Chiba band [@sakoe1978dynamic] is a constant-width band parametrized by a radius $r$ (also called warping window size sometimes)
+Another standard global constraint is the Itakura parallelogram [@itakura1975minimum] sets a maximum slope $s$ for alignment paths, which leads to a parallelogram-shaped constraint.
-The impact of these parameters can be seen in the Figure below:
+The impact of these parameters is illustrated in the Figure below:

 <figure>
     <img src="fig/sakoechiba_matrices.gif" alt="Sakoe-Chiba matrices" width="45%" />